 Direckt.

-Direckt originated during the Mayo Business Plan Competition at TCNJ, a multi-round university venture competition where student teams validate a business model, pitch to judges, and compete for seed funding.
-Our team placed 3rd and was awarded $10,000 in seed funding.
-The core problem was fragmented campus accessibility information: students and visitors often had to combine static PDFs, outdated building notes, and informal guidance to plan basic movement across campus.
+Direckt originated during the Mayo Business Plan Competition at TCNJ, a multi-round university venture competition where student teams validate a business model, pitch to alumni judges, and compete for seed funding.
+More than 80 ventures applied; Direckt placed 3rd and was awarded $10,000.
+The product idea came from a specific friction: accessibility information existed, but was scattered across PDFs, unofficial notes, and word-of-mouth—making “is this route accessible right now?” hard to answer in the moment.

-The identity work started with hand sketches and failed logo directions before moving into Adobe Illustrator.
-The first concept established direction, but it did not hold up across small UI contexts, monochrome states, and horizontal layouts.
+The identity work started with hand sketches and early logo directions before moving into vector refinement.
+Several concepts established direction, but they did not hold up equally across small UI contexts, monochrome states, and horizontal layouts.
 I returned to sketching, isolated the arrow-in-motion concept, and rebuilt the mark and wordmark as scalable vectors.

 Building a vector brand system before writing core UI code reduced downstream rework.
 It gave us stable assets for navigation, app icons, and marketing surfaces while preserving consistency across breakpoints and export targets.
 Typography followed the same process: multiple font families were tested for readability and tone, then narrowed to Rubik for headings and Atkinson Hyperlegible for body copy to support clarity and accessibility.
 The blue palette was chosen for clear contrast and familiar trust signaling in institutional contexts, not for decoration.

 UX work started with flow definition before visual polish.
-We mapped core journeys first (discover route, inspect accessibility details, manage assets in admin), then translated those into low-fidelity wireframes to remove ambiguity around states, hierarchy, and navigation handoffs.
+The prototype needed to be usable on a phone and legible to non-technical judges, so core journeys were mapped first, then translated into wireframes to remove ambiguity around states and navigation:

 A Figma component system was established before frontend implementation: shared spacing rules, type scale, semantic color tokens, and reusable components for cards, forms, dialogs, and navigation elements.
 This made it possible to iterate on structure and interaction patterns in design files instead of rewriting React components during every product discussion.